 Endometriosis occurs where the cells that normally line the uterus start to grow in other locations as well.
 These cells are then shed each month, in a similar way to tissue in the uterus.
 It is this that causes intense pain, as the blood shed cannot escape.
 This tissue may be found in all sorts of locations including in your ovaries, bowel, and the tissues lining your pelvis.
-The symptoms experienced are dependent on the locations of the endometriosis.3 Usually the pain is felt in the locations you have the endometriosis.
-However, at times you may get ‘referred pain’, especially in the abdominal and pelvic regions, so you may feel it in slightly different locations too.
+The symptoms experienced are dependent on the locations of the endometriosis.4 Usually the pain is felt in the locations you have the endometriosis.
+However, at times you may get “referred pain”, especially in the abdominal and pelvic regions, so you may feel it in slightly different locations, too.

 For women with endometriosis, often, simple pain killers do not relieve their pain effectively and the pain may continue after the period has finished, even resulting in chronic pelvic pain.
-Women may experience deep pain on intercourse (deep dyspareunia), and problems with pain at the time of ovulation.5
+Women may also experience deep pain on intercourse (deep dyspareunia).6

 Depending on the location of endometriosis tissue, women may also have symptoms of pain or bleeding on opening their bowels, or even when passing urine, especially around the time of their period.
 The effects of endometriosis are varied but can be extremely debilitating for some women.